ttemplen/pokemon/README.md

 	  },
 	```

-3. Run `sequelize db:migrate` to run the new migration file.
+3. Run `npx sequelize db:migrate` to run the new migration file.
 4. In the `models/player.js`, make sure to add the new column so that our app knows about it.